1. Cottages

 The Wherry Arch

-If you're planning trips, these sites are useful: Broads Authority for boating and walking, and English Heritage Norfolk for historic places.
+If you're planning trips, these sites are useful: Broads Authority, Visit Norwich, and National Trust Norfolk.